pekarasa/Stereoanlage/README.md

 1. Press any keys on the IR control.
 Various lines appear on the screen.

 1. `sudo systemctl start lircd.service`
-1. `irw` -> TODO: Hier muss zuerst die neue Config der IR kopiert werden
+1. `irw` -> But you have to deploythe configurations first.
+See below.
 1. Press any keys on the IR control.
 The commands appear on the screen.

 ### Optional: Record codes of the remote control yourself with